 Important: Note the width of grass-kill in the photos.
 Although we spread salt only 7-10 cm from the path, the salt has leached and killed the grass to a depth of 15 cm.

-So be careful when applying salt to your customer's drives and paths.
+So be careful if you apply salt to your customer's drives and paths.
 Be aware of the possible leaching of salt into nearby plant borders.
-Used in small quantities (approximately 10% salt to 90% sand) in the cracks between paving slabs on paths and drives it should be fine.
+Used in small quantities (approximately 10% salt to 90% sand) in the cracks between paving slabs on paths and drives we have experienced no contra-indications as to it's use.
 But we are not suggesting the wholesale use of salt in larger quantities, or the spreading of salt directly onto concrete.

 In the photo above salt has leached into the grass twice as far as it was applied.
 We sprinkled the salt by hand onto the grass (the photos do not show leaching from the concrete paving) to illustrate how powerful salt can be as a weedkiller.